-- 1. Negotiate Flathead Lake level management or mitigation with Montana Power Company to maintain levels that are sufficient to maintain or enhance fish populations at existing levels. - Negotiate river flows with NPPC to maintain levels that are sufficient to maintain or enhance fish populations at existing levels. - 3.
+- 1. Negotiate Flathead Lake level management or mitigation with Montana Power Company through FERC Relicensing to maintain lake levels that are sufficient to maintain or enhance fish populations at existing levels. - 2.
+Negotiate river flows with NPPC to maintain levels that are sufficient to maintain or enhance fish populations at existing levels. - 3.
 Proceed with the implementation of the strategies of five-year Flathead River and Lake Fisheries Management Plan with the cooperation of the CS&KT. - 4.
-Evaluate the feasibility of using hatching reared yearling I+ kokanee releases in the lake in an effort to restore and increase kokanee numbers to meet angler demands.
+Evaluate the feasibility of using hatchery reared yearling I+ kokanee releases in the lake in an effort to restore and increase kokanee numbers to meet angler demands.
 Assess and identify the impact of the Mysis population in the lake on kokanee and other fish species. - 5.
 Monitor trout species in the lake and river to evaluate the effectiveness of new regulations on bull and lake trout in controlling harvest and to monitor present growth conditions.
-Acoustical data should be summarized by depth intervals oriented to both the surface and to the bottom.

-- 6. Annually monitor the bull trout spawning escapement by enumerating redds on selected streams in the North and Middle Fork River drainage as part of a system population evaluation. - 7.
-Monitor bull, cutthroat and lake trout populations through netting surveys and a cooperative angler tagging program to establish annual population status levels and catch rates to aid in the maintenance of fish populations that can sustain acceptable use and harvest levels. - 8.
-Annually monitor stream bottom substrate composition and population estimates of juvenile bull trout and cutthroat trout on selected streams in the North and Middle Fork River drainage to assess fish embryo survival as stream environments change resulting from man's activities. - 9.
+Acoustical data should be summarized by depth intervals oriented to both the surface and to the bottom. - 6.
+Annually monitor the bull trout spawning escapement by enumerating redds on selected streams in the North and Middle Fork River drainage as part of a system population evaluation. - 7.
+Monitor bull, cutthroat and lake trout populations through netting surveys and a cooperative angler tagging program to establish annual population status levels and catch rates to aid in the maintenance of fish populations that can sustain acceptable use and harvest levels.

+- 8. Annually monitor stream bottom substrate composition and population estimates of juvenile bull trout and cutthroat trout on selected streams in the North and Middle Fork River drainage to assess fish embryo survival as stream environments change resulting from man's activities. - 9.
 Close angler harvest of all bull trout in the river system until spawning redd counts return to average levels for two years.

-Prepared by: Delano A. Hanzel Date: September 8, 1993
+Prepared by: James E. Vashro

+Date: S

+September 23, 1994